Table of Contents

 I knew Philadelphia was going to be moderately complicated.
 However, with its almost-an-S-Bahn and numerous trolley routes, making a map turned out to be a heck of a lot more complicated than anticipated.

 The subway lines are easy to map out.
 However, the streetcar lines and regional rail form a mass of stations in the southwest, resulting in incredible cramping.
 I chose to show all streetcar stops, though labeling names was a lost cause for the most part since they effectively stop at every. single. intersection.
 It was an experience similar to marking every single bus stop in a citywide network, and by locking myself to a 45/90 degree system, I was forced to have misaligned streets.
+In the August 2022 revision, the handling of the streetcar stops was revised, giving the map more breathing room.

 It was, however, the stations and the way the regional rail system works that threw everything into chaos while making the map.
 The 36 streetcar gets actual platforms when it transitions to a dedicated ROW near the airport, while the Sharon Hill line has two random streetcar stops (which I ended up leaving as stations for consistency).
 However, this was nothing compared to the regional rail network.
 Space was valuable, and I ended up doubling up lines whenever possible.
 However, it was on the Glenside Combined portion that I faced the most trouble.
 Fox Chase and Chestnut Hill East split off after Wayne Junction and don't show up in the timetable for Glenside Combined, but there was no real way to fit them in while also having enough space to show the strange stopping behavior at North Broad and the separate North Philadelphia stations for Chestnut Hill West and Trenton.
 The Glenside Combined itself is a remnant of poor decisions made years ago where there was a line imbalance between the east and west sides, resulting in most Airport trains going to Glenside (on paper) and Warminster (in reality).
 I didn't want to include it but it made life easier while designing and the key reflects the change.
 Of course, the *actual* interlining is much more complex than listed in the map key, but I think I nailed down... some of it, at least.